gvwilson/thirdbit/_posts/2009/2009-02-15-reading-update.md

 date: 2009-02-15 20:30:06
 year: 2009
 ---
-Back in December, I <a href="http://pyre.third-bit.com/blog/archives/1821.html">blogged</a> the books I was planning to read in January and February.
+Back in December, I blogged the books I was planning to read in January and February.
 Here are the quick summaries:
 <ul>
 	<li><a href="http://www.amazon.com/Glut-Mastering-Information-Through-Ages/dp/0309102383"><em>Glut: Mastering Information Through the Ages</em></a>: too much "gosh wow" for me (and also too much shaky science).</li>
 	<li><a href="http://www.amazon.com/Online-Learning-Idea-Book-Technology-Based/dp/0787981680"><em>The Online Learning Idea Book</em></a>: to paraphrase, what was new wasn't interesting, what was interesting wasn't new.</li>